home-assistant/home-assistant.io/source/_components/axis.markdown

 </p>

 <p class='note'>
   It is recommended that you create a user on your Axis device specifically for Home Assistant.
-For all current functionality it is enough to create a user belonging to user group viewer.
+For all current functionality, it is enough to create a user belonging to user group viewer.
 </p>

 ## {% linkable_title Device services %}